Lavany971/delta-demo/README.md

 # delta-demo
-This is a demo for git &nsp; GitHub class
+This is a demo for git &amp; GitHub class